EdgarFx/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a senior-year undergraduate student at [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://www.cuhk.edu.cn/en), majoring in computer science and engineering.
-I'm fortunate to join [Energy Internet Lab](https://www.zhaojunhua.org/) and [AIRS](https://airs.cuhk.edu.cn/en) at CUHKSZ from 2021, supervised by [Prof. Junhua Zhao](https://www.zhaojunhua.org/).
-Currently, I am a research intern in the [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) at [Carnegie Mellon University](https://www.cmu.edu/), mentored by [Prof. Howie Choset](http://www.cs.cmu.edu/~choset/).
+I am an incoming M.S. in Robotics (MSR) student in the Robotics Institute at [Carnegie Mellon University (CMU)](https://www.cmu.edu/).
+Before joining CMU, I received my Bachelor's degree in Computer Science and Engineering from [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://www.cuhk.edu.cn/en) in 2024.
+I'm fortunate to work with [Prof. Junhua Zhao](https://www.zhaojunhua.org/) at CUHKSZ.
+I also spent an exciting summer in 2023 as a research intern at the [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) at CMU, mentored by [Prof. Howie Choset](http://www.cs.cmu.edu/~choset/).

-During my time at Energy Internet Lab and AIRS, my research was focused on **Quantum Science and Engineering**, and **Energy and Sustainability**.
-I am now engaged in **confined-space SLAM** and **3D reconstruction** at the Biorobotics Lab in CMU.

-In addition to academic research, I have an entrepreneurial experience (Shenzhen TeaBreak Network Technology Co., Ltd.), and as the head of the back-end development department, I participated in developing multiple products. **Teabreak Github Link**: https://github.com/TeaBreak-Tech.
+My research interests lie in achieving robust robotic systems that enable long-term autonomous mobility and comprehensive environmental perception and understanding with computer vision.
+My current research focuses on **confined-space SLAM**, **Multi-sensor SLAM** and **3D reconstruction** to obtain photorealistic 3D models in challenging environments.